About Eargo Plus

 How Much Does Eargo Plus Cost?

-There are two ways to purchase Eargo Plus personal hearing devices:
+There are two ways to pay for Eargo Plus hearing devices:

 - Single payment of $1,999

-Each one includes two Eargo Plus devices, charger, replacement Flex-Fibers (six regular and six large sizes), cleaning brush, shower stickers, micro USB cord, and USB plug.
+Each order includes two Eargo Plus devices, charger, replacement patented Flexi Fibers (six regular and six large sizes), which are made from medical-grade silicone, along with a cleaning brush, shower stickers, micro USB cord, and USB plug.

 Standard shipping (3-5 business days) is free, while accelerated shipping (1-2 business days) is available for an additional $25 fee.